-It is inevitable.
-You are a thirty-something has-been trying to recreate the atmosphere of a nineteenth-century coffee house in your living room, except without the opium addicts.
-It is an atmosphere both conducive to frantic bouts of creativity, and a self-loathing aura of gloom.
-It is perfectly lit by the flickering gleam of a dozen candles.
-There is no electric light in this room save for the occasional invasion of a passing car’s headlights and the ever-present ruby beacon atop a nearby radio tower.
-The candles burn low and, as inspiration fades, you drift off to sleep to dream of candlelit predecessors.
-People who changed the world while squinting at scribbled-on scrolls while you can’t even remember your Facebook password.
-The problem is that the stupid candles are dripping wax all over the place while you dream of the next great American novel.
+If you’re going all out this Halloween you may have a room perfectly lit by the flickering gleam of a dozen candles.
+There is no electric light save for the occasional invasion of a passing car’s headlights and the ever-present ruby beacon atop a nearby radio tower.
+While waiting for trick-or-treaters, the candles burn low and you probably drift off to sleep.
+The problem is that the stupid candles are dripping wax all over the place while you dream of Elvira.

 Best Ways to Get Rid of Wax